themohammadsaim/AWS-Lambda-EC2-Instance-Management/README.md

 # AWS Lambda EC2 Instance Management

-This project provides AWS Lambda scripts for managing EC2 instances, including starting and stopping them programmatically.
-The scripts are written in Python and make use of the `boto3` AWS SDK, enabling easy and customizable instance management.
+This project provides two AWS Lambda functions to manage EC2 instances — one for starting an EC2 instance and another for stopping an EC2 instance.
+These Lambda functions are designed to be easily configured and deployed in AWS, and can be used for automation tasks such as starting or stopping instances based on certain triggers.

 ## Features
 - Automate EC2 instance start/stop operations.